Last updated November 2019

 It’s run quite well over the years, but its original Anchoridge DS10 motor failed a couple of years ago, and was replaced with a Mashima motor with a London Road gearbox.
 It didn’t run particularly well, and was incredibly noisy, so I’ve now had another go at it, and this time have used a High Level Models ‘Roadrunner+’ gearbox with a Mashima 1020 motor.
 This was very easy to put together, and it only took me an afternoon to build the gearbox, dismantle the chassis and rebuild it with the new setup.

-It now runs sweetly, quietly and slowly - and I’ve ordered some more High Level gearboxes for a couple of other locos in need of a bit of TLC.
+It now runs sweetly, quietly and slowly - and I’ve bought more High Level gearboxes and Mashima for future new builds and older locos in need of a bit of TLC.

 The photos show the loco with its new gearbox and motor.
 The chassis is fully compensated, and built on the same principle as my other six-wheeled locos, for example ‘Strasbourg’, seen here.